CodingConnect/ProcessingAtTheY/README.md

 * On Wednesday around 6:40PM, we will showcase one of our projects to the group, explaining to each other how you made what you made, what was difficult, Interesting, what you want to do next, etc…

 <h2>Increase Your Processing Vocabulary</h2>
 Functions are the vocabulary of a programming language.
-Right now, your vocabulary includes rect(), ellipse(), and several other functions.
+Right now, your vocabulary includes <a href="https://processing.org/reference/rect_.html">rect()</a>, <a href="https://processing.org/reference/ellipse_.html">ellipse()</a>, and several other functions.
 Use the link above to make your vocabulary much larger, so you can tell the computer to do more things.
 * Check out processing.org/reference to
  * Learn more about the functions that you’ve already learned.
  * Learn new functions.